skulpt/skulpt/simpledata.rst

         A special symbol that represents a simple computation like addition, multiplication, or string concatenation.

+    prompt string
+		Used during interactive input to provide the use with hints as to what type of value to enter.

     reference diagram
         A picture showing a variable with an arrow pointing to the value (object) that the variable refers to.
+See also **state snapshot**.

     rules of precedence
         The set of rules governing the order in which expressions involving